QuickSync: A Quickly Synchronizing PoS-Based Blockchain Protocol: Protocol

 The block, $B_i^l$, is now ready to be broadcast.
 Note, the block header is sent along with a digital signature over itself for sender authentication.

-\paragraph{Broadcasting the best block} Since all nodes will have valid blocks that are contenders for the best block and can be selected to be built on in the next slot, waiting to collect all blocks from all users in $N$ will require $\tau$ to be very high.
-So instead, the nodes only download the block data of the best block header seen yet.
-Thus, any node will only download and broadcast the block data of the best block header seen so far.
+\paragraph{Broadcasting the best block} Since all nodes will have valid blocks that are contenders for the best block, waiting to collect all blocks from all users in $N$ will require $\tau$ to be very high.
+Instead, the nodes only download and broadcast the block data of the best block header seen yet.
 From the perspective of block propagation time, this method of communication is equivalent to communicating a single valid block.
 Since the block header is sufficient to determine the block power of a given block, a node is aware of a block and its power as soon as it receives its block header.
 Once a node is aware of a block, it may or may not attempt to download its block data.
 An honest node should always try to propagate the best block header it is aware of, to all other nodes, at any given moment.

 Consider a network, as shown in Fig. \ref{fig:comm}.
 W.L.O.G., let us say that the node $n_0$ is the one that wants to build the next block and hence needs to know which is the best block in the current slot.
 The nodes $n_0, n_1, n_2, n_3, n_4, n_5$ have published blocks, $B_j=\{Bh_j,Bd_j\}; j=\{0..5\}$ with $P(B_1)<P(B_2)<P(B_3)<P(B_4)<P(B_5)$.
 Say, node $n_0$, sees the blocks in the following order: $B_1$, $B_4$, $B_3$, $B_5$, $B_2$.
 Now, first, $n_0$ sees $Bh_1$, and since it is better than $Bh_0$, and hence the best block it is aware of at the moment, begins to download $Bd_1$.
 Whether or not $n_0$ has finished downloading $Bd_1$, once it sees $Bh_4$, it will stop downloading $Bd_1$ and start downloading $Bd_4$. $n_0$, will, however, disregard $B_3$, as it already is aware of a better block, i.e., $B_4$.
 However, when $n_0$ hears of $Bh_5$, it will switch to downloading $Bd_5$ instead, as its block power is higher.
 Again, it will disregard $B_2$, as it is aware of a better block $B_5$.